Full Bloom Garden Program

 Over six weeks, our aim is to gradually increase physical fitness, provide diverse sensory experiences, build confidence in gardening activities and vitally, create space for enriching social connections for participants and carers.

-This week we’ll be getting our hands dirty.
+Green hands: This week we’ll be getting our hands dirty.
 We are going to be planting and harvesting in the Yellow Wood Garden.
-We will learn about what seeds are best to plant in Autumn and what plants are best to harvest in Autumn.
+We will learn about what seeds are best to plant in Spring and what plants are best to harvest in Spring.
 Learn all about planting and harvesting in this special season!